 Want to use your excellent credit to score some sweet cash back?
 The Blue Cash Preferred® Card from American Express offers 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is a $75 annual fee for this card.

-As a sign-up offer, you can get $150 back in the form of statement credit after you make $1,000 in purchases with your new card in the first three months.
-You also get 0% APR on purchases and balance transfers for the first 15 months.
-After that, your APR will be a variable rate, currently 13.24%-22.24%, based on your creditworthiness and other factors.
+As a special offer, you can get up to $350 back in the form of statement credit after meeting purchase requirements (offer ends June 15, 2016).
+You also get 0% intro APR on purchases and balance transfers for the first 12 months.
+After that, your APR will be a variable rate, currently 13.24%-23.24%, based on your creditworthiness and other factors.
 Terms and limitations apply.

 The BankAmericard Cash Rewards™ Credit Card lets people with excellent credit earn some nice cash back rewards.
 Cardholders can earn 1% cash back on every purchase, 2% at grocery stores and 3% on gas for the first $1,500 in combined grocery/gas purchases each quarter, and Bank of America customers can even receive a 10% customer bonus every time they redeem their cash rewards into a Bank of America® checking or savings account.
 There is no annual fee on this card.